local-resilience-tech/local-resilience-tech/content/docs/node_stewards/initial_setup/sd_card_imaging.md

 ---
-title: Generic SD Card Setup
+title: Custom SD card imaging
 date: 2025-09-03T09:00:00+10:00
 draft: false
 type: docs
 ---

 {{< hero >}}
-Here we'll setup a **generic** SD card ready to run a Raspberry Pi the way we want.
-Nothing on this page is specific to your **LoRes Node**, so someone in your group could prepare multiples of these cards and hand them out.
-If you have been given one, skip to the next page.
+Here we'll setup an SD card ready to run your Raspberry Pi the way we want.
+It'll contain the specific details for your login, your wifi, timezone, and so on.
 {{< /hero >}}

 So the MicroSD card that you're going to insert into a Raspberry Pi needs to be loaded with the operating system that will run the Pi.